A PDF version of the Law Library of Victoria Collection Policy is available online (PDF 163KB).

 - United States material is purchased if the subject matter under review has not been dealt with extensively by any of the common law jurisdictions listed above.

-j) Texts discussing subject areas with a legislative basis are only selected if the legislation is comparable to the Victorian/Commonwealth equivalent.
+- Texts discussing subject areas with a legislative basis are only selected if the legislation is comparable to the Victorian/Commonwealth equivalent.
 If the common law is still applicable in Victoria, then no selection of material with a legislative basis will be made;

-k) Electronic resources are preferred when available to meet expectations of current users;
+- Digital resources are preferred when available to meet expectations of current users;

-This policy assumes that courts at all locations are providing an acceptable level of connectivity for online access to facilitate use of electronic and Web based resources.
+This policy assumes that library members have access to an acceptable level of connectivity for online access to facilitate use of digital and Web based resources.

-Further criteria are:
+Further criteria includes:

 Further criteria relating specifically to monographs are:

-a) Hardcover editions of monographs when available are purchased in preference to soft cover;
+- Hardcover editions of monographs when available are purchased in preference to soft cover;

-b) Australian annual publications on commercial and criminal law are purchased as new editions become available and other items are purchased on an as needs or requested basis;
+- Australian annual publications on commercial and criminal law are purchased as new editions become available and other items are purchased on an as needs or requested basis;

 English is the predominant language of the collection.